jacquespillet/jacquespillet.github.io/README.md

 My journey took me across the Channel to the bustling creative scene of London, where I honed my craft at [ScanLAB Projects](https://scanlabprojects.co.uk/) and now, I'm back in Marseille, and still working for ScanLAB.

-Here, you'll find a showcase of what I've been up to on my spare time, a blend of cutting-edge tech and a sprinkle of je ne sais quoi.
+Here, you'll find a showcase of what I've been up to on my spare time.

 Feel free to explore, get inspired, and drop me a line if you fancy a chat about all things graphics.

-Merci for stopping by and enjoy your stay !
+Thanks for stopping by and enjoy your stay !

 [Linkedin](https://www.linkedin.com/in/jacques-pillet-87bb5697/)